 Find more about the events resulting in a member accessing their money purchase pension rights.

 Giving information to other scheme administrators and insurers

 If a member transfers a pension in payment to another pension scheme the transferring scheme administrator must give the new scheme administrator details of the amount of lifetime allowance used up when that pension first started.
 They must do this within 3 months of the transfer.

-If the transferring scheme administrator believes the member first flexibly accessed their money purchase pension rights before the transfer they must tell the new scheme administrator the date they believe it happened.
+If the transferring scheme administrator believes the member first flexibly accessed their money purchase pension rights before the transfer, they must tell the new scheme administrator the date they believe it happened.
 They must do this within 31 days from the day the transfer took place or the day they first became aware that the member had flexibly accessed pension rights, whichever is later.

-- a member receiving a drawdown pension uses part of their drawdown pension fund to buy an annuity from an insurance company
+- member receiving a drawdown pension uses part of their drawdown pension fund to buy an annuity from an insurance company

-They must give details of the amount of lifetime allowance used up by the pension (and any tax free lump sum) when the pension first started.
+They must give details of the amount of lifetime allowance used up by the pension (and any tax-free lump sum) when the pension first started.
 They must do this within 3 months of the purchase of the annuity.

 Information that must be given to and by legal personal representatives